nastyaclifford/StudyCards/README.md

 This is an application called Simple, which contains the following pages:
 - About (general information and description of the application)
 - All Words (table with all available words for studying, currently contains a few words as an example, more words will be added to it in the future).
 It is possible to add new words, edit or delete existed ones.
 - Study Words (card game to study words).
-It allows you to view translation and it also counts how many words you've learned during the session.
+It allows you to view translations and it also counts how many words you've learned during the session.
 - Error page

 ## Technologies & tools